-ECE Graduate School
+ECE Graduate Program

-The department is located in Rathbone Hall.
+The department is located in Engineering Hall.
 This 100,000-square-foot facility has been designed to provide an excellent academic environment.
 There are numerous well-equipped instructional and research laboratories including the Communications Lab, Signal Processing Lab, Instrumentation Lab, Microcomputer Lab, Digital Systems Lab, Audio Lab, Bioengineering Lab, Energy Systems Lab, and Solid-State Electronics Lab.

 Extensive networked computing resources are available to the department.
-The KSU Computing Center provides service with internet access.

 Graduate Program Coordinator